 By: Marilyn L. Davis

 “When I look over my past, I see that the stages in my life are like the phases of the moon.
 I’ve had periods where I was the waxing gibbous: fat with wealth and success.
-There have been other seasons when my happiness was like the waning crescent and I watched my joy fade away slowly, merging with the atmosphere around me as if it never existed.
+There have been other seasons when my happiness was like the waning crescent, and I watched my joy fade away slowly, merging with the atmosphere around me as if it never existed.
 Then I felt as if I was left with nothing more than an illusion, but happiness returns in time and glows once more in corpulent fullness.
 It’s time that makes the difference.” ― Amy Neftzger, Conversations with the Moon

-When you’re moving away from relapsing feelings, thoughts, and actions, you are moving toward a greater understanding of recovery.

-Unlike the moon though, there is no time-frame for this forward growth.
+When you’re moving away from relapsing feelings, thoughts, and actions, you move toward a greater understanding of recovery.
+However, unlike the moon, there is no time frame for this forward growth.
 Evolving in your recovery is personal to you.

 Progress depends on how much time, energy, and effort you put into making changes and growing in your recovery.

-Phase One: Most Contradictory
+Phase One: The Most Contradictory

 - Overly dramatic

 Then others are no longer on the fence; they want to change.
 They are relieved and ready to stop their use, self-defeating behaviors, and any criminal activities.

 Regardless of their negative and positive attitudes, people will be afraid to change, distrustful of other people, and the process of recovery.